tbaukmann-cs/agent_website_url/index.md

-# Test Agent – Conditional Access Viewer
+# Test Agent

 ## Overview

 This application is a test agent built for internal evaluation purposes.
-It allows authorized users to view Conditional Access Policies from a Microsoft Entra ID tenant.
+It allows authorized users to view information from a Microsoft Entra ID tenant.

 ## Intended Use